w3c/wai-about-wai/_about/new-work.md

 ## Coming Soon to a Publication Near You

-Above lists work that is on-going.
-The following are some of the publications that are nearly done.
-Learn about the stages from **[How WAI Develops Accessibility Standards through the W3C Process: Milestones and Opportunities to Contribute](https://www.w3.org/WAI/standards-guidelines/w3c-process/)**.
+The following are just a few of the publications that are nearly done.
+Learn about "Candidate Recommendation" (**CR**), "Proposed Recommendation" (**PR**) and other stages from [How WAI Develops Accessibility Standards through the W3C Process: **Milestones** and Opportunities to Contribute](https://www.w3.org/WAI/standards-guidelines/w3c-process/)**==.

-* **WCAG 2.2** is planned to go to "Candidate Recommendation" stage as soon as open issues are addressed.
+* WCAG 2.2 to Wide Review or CR in Q2 2022; finalized in 2022

-* **EPUB 3.3**, with updates to the core specification and to EPUB Accessibility 1.1, is planned to go to "Candidate Recommendation" stage the end of March 2022.
+* EPUB 3.3 and EPUB Accessibility 1.1 to CR end of March 2022

 **News:** Subcribe to get notified when these and other accessibility documents are published, see [[Get WAI News]](/news/subscribe/).

 ## Wait, Wait, There's More

-This page lists about half of the active work on accessibility at W3C.
+This page lists only about half of the active work on accessibility at W3C.
 To learn more about what that the Working Groups are up to, see:
 * [@@ AG WG Current Work @@](https://www.w3.org/@@) of the Accessibility Guidelines (AG) Working Group
 * [@@ APA Current Work @@](https://www.w3.org/@@) of the Accessible Platform Architectures (APA) Working Group
 * [@@ ARIA Current Work @@](https://www.w3.org/@@) of the Accessible Rich Internet Applications (ARIA) Working Group